 Honestly, this line of reasoning is ridiculous.
 I don’t disagree that physicians (and other health care workers) are notoriously bad at spending too much money.
 It is why the amount of money that doctors earn doesn’t matter.
 We traditionally have found a way to spend it all.

 The Purpose of the 10% Rule

-The purpose of the 10% rule is to allow our hearts to remain healthy while we build the financial muscle that is moderate frugality.
+The purpose of the 10% rule is to allow our hearts to remain healthy while we build the financial muscle that produce moderate frugality.
 The more you allow yourself an occasional break while remaining financially disciplined, the more wealth and wellness you’ll obtain.
 Simultaneously.

 This is the purpose of The 10% Rule.

 I think that one of the most helpful aspects of any advice is transparency.
-I anticipate many asking how exactly I decided to apply The 10% Rule after I finished training?
+I anticipate many asking how I decided to apply The 10% Rule after I finished training?

 Calling for my head?

-What brings me joy is putting my kids in the back of my car (it fits three car seats) and taking them to play golf with me.
+What brings me joy is putting my three kids in the back of my car (Daddy, Go FASTER!) and taking them to play golf with me.

 Believer it or not, I don’t regret this decision.
 No buyer’s remorse will be found here.
 Seriously.
 None.
 But I am a car guy.